laravel-liberu/documentation/docs/backend/track-who.md

 Create, update and delete authoring tracking dependency for Laravel.

-This package can work independently of the [Enso](https://github.com/laravel-liberu/Enso) ecosystem.
+This package can work independently of the [Liberu](https://github.com/laravel-liberu/Liberu) ecosystem.

 For live examples and demos, you may visit [liberu.co.uk](https://www.liberu.co.uk)

 ## Installation

-Comes pre-installed in Enso.
+Comes pre-installed in Liberu.

-To install outside of Enso: `composer require laravel-liberu/trackwho`
+To install outside of Liberu: `composer require laravel-liberu/trackwho`

 ## Features